 R | | Adventure, Comedy, Crime

-Jake Blues, just out from prison, puts together his old band to save the Catholic home where he and brother Elwood were raised.
+Jake Blues, just released from prison, puts together his old band to save the Catholic home where he and his brother Elwood were raised.

 Prison Guard #1:

 Yeah, the Assistant Warden wants this one out of the block early.
 Wants to get it over with fast.